vidit98/vidit98.github.io/content/authors/admin/_index.md

 Hi, I am Vidit Goel currently working as Senior Applied Scientist at Picsart AI Research based out of New York.
 For the past few years I have majorly worked in computer vision including image generation and segmentation.
 I am passionate about applying my knowledge to build products and learn things along the way.
 I believe that artificial intelligence can augment our lives in various positive ways and want to focus my knowledge and skills in doing the same.
 I am always exicted to meet new people and discuss ideas either it be products, companies or in general AI.
 <!-- {style="font-size:  15px;"} -->

-I have been fortunate to be guided <a href="https://www.humphreyshi.com/">Prof Humphrey Shi</a> during my time at Picsart.
+I have been fortunate to be guided by <a href="https://www.humphreyshi.com/">Prof Humphrey Shi</a> during my time at Picsart.
 Before joining Picsart I completed my B.Tech and Master degree from IIT Kharagpur where I worked with <a href="https://www.linkedin.com/in/debdoot/?originalSubdomain=in">Prof Debdoot Sheet</a> on medical image generation and segmentation and recieved best thesis award in the department.
 <!-- {style="font-size:  15px;"} -->

 Other than work I like hiking, playing badminton, exploring places and trying various cusines.